-The bottom line is that if you comply with our terms and conditions, we will print the head.back to top
+The bottom line is that if you comply with our terms and conditions, we will print the head.

-The answer to this question is "no" -- at least not in any meaningful way.
-We have taken great care to develop a printing and application process that results in the most vivid, vibrant print ANDthe best sound possible.
+The answer to this question is "no" -- at least not in any appreciable way.
+We have taken great care to develop a printing and application process that results in the most vivid, vibrant print AND the best sound possible.
 Because the best-looking custom bass drumhead isn't worth a dime if it makes your drum sound like a cardboard box or if the print flakes, chips or fades over time.

 DrumART uses only the thinnest, most durable, most flexible and highest-quality digital printing material available today.
-And unlike the competition, our application process allows the artwork to resonate *with* the head and not act as a second ply that binds *against* it.
-The net result is a 100% custom bass drumhead with less impact on the sound than the difference between a glossy and a simple texture coated head.
+So, whether your artwork is printed directly onto the head or laminated to it (we offer both options), you're sure to get both the look AND the sound you want.
+The net result is a 100% custom bass drumhead that sounds just like you'd expect.
 Dont' believe us?
 No problem -- see what our customers have to say!

 Port cutting is free for Full Heads, whether ordered through the HeadBuilder or if you leave the work to us.
 Port protection rings (Bass Drum Os) and KickPort sound enhancement inserts are also available for an additional fee.

-Port cutting is not included for Removable Logos or Marching heads because Removables are designed to have the port cut for an exact fit on your existing glossy bass drumhead, and Marching drum heads are never ported.back to top
+Port cutting is not included for Removable Logos or Marching heads because Removables are designed to have the port cut for an exact fit on your existing glossy bass drumhead, and Marching drum heads are never ported.

 Port holes can be located just about anywhere on the head, but they need to be at least 1.75" from the edge of the head.
 Any closer and you risk having a head that is both very difficult to tune and prone to tearing very easily under tension.
 All of our heads are ported by hand based on your requested location.
 None of them are pre-ported.